-Separately, a grand jury s charged Sheila White with Medicare fraud in connection with the alleged provision of psychotherapy services to Medicare beneficiaries.
+A federal grand jury for the Eastern District of Louisiana charged Sheila White with Medicare fraud in connection with the alleged provision of psychotherapy services to Medicare beneficiaries.
 The indictment alleges that White fraudulently billed Medicare for psychotherapy services claimed to be provided at Brandye’s House of New Orleans, a company she operated.
 The indictment further alleges that White used the Medicare provider number of a licensed clinical social worker who did not work for Brandye’s House, without lawful authority.
 Between 2011 and 2015, Brandye’s House allegedly submitted over $1.8 million in claims to Medicare, virtually all of which were fraudulent.

 MahanyLaw – America’s Whistleblower Lawyers